rubinius/rubinius/web/doc/en/contributing/style-guide.markdown

   * Configure your editor for soft tabs, not hard tabs
   * Expand tabs to two spaces
   * Leave a trailing newline at the end of each file
+  * Don't leave spaces at the end of each line

 ## C++ Code